MrPolymath/mrpolymath.github.io/_posts/2017-07-26-my-first-business-1.markdown

 ### ***The third partner*** ###

 ***One little detail*** that I haven't mentioned yet ***is that Héctor and I had a third partner, a 40 year old father, directive of a medium sized company and also student of Aerospace Engineering.*** You may wonder ***how could he have time*** for studying at the same time that he had another job and a child to take care of, even more, to start a new company meantime. ***I wondered that too :joy:.*** The answer is simple, he's the most energetic man I've ever met, by far! ***He was a caffeine addict***.
-I remember him coming home, asking for a coffee, and when I went to the kitchen seeing that he indeed prepared coffee, but not one cup but too, and drank them both immediately :coffee::coffee:.
+I remember him coming home, asking for a coffee, and when I went to the kitchen seeing that he indeed prepared coffee, but not one cup but two, and drank them both immediately :coffee::coffee:.

 #### Why did we need him? ####